MrHraza/Merci-France/README.md

 ![image](https://github.com/MrHraza/Merci-France/assets/136586198/0e9d5c1b-41f4-431b-8e17-ce59530e9867)

-#### Javascript Carousel
+#### Carousel
 I have included in my website a carousel which has arrows allowing users to scroll through images themselves, if you hover over the arrow(left or right), the arrow highlights in white, whilst the other arrow remains a dull grey. ((see image).
 Right, is white as the user hovers over it whilst the other arrow remains dull grey, left)

 ![image](https://github.com/MrHraza/Merci-France/assets/136586198/599e78c6-4018-4d18-b991-858a32d215f0)